hugocaillard/bop/bopi/0.bft/README.md

 > Read every word if you decide to test.
 These will be worthless.

-The bft BOP describes is a simple experimental protocol to describe how to manage Fungible Tokens.
+The bft BOP is a simple experimental protocol to describe how to manage Fungible Tokens.

 > A lot of this document is inspired by the [brc-20 experiment](https://domo-2.gitbook.io/brc-20-experiment/).
 > The idea is to explore if fees and block space can be optimized with data structures lighter than json.